contao/docs/docs/manual/article-management/content-elements.en.md

 ![Filter comments by origin](/de/article-management/images/de/kommentare-nach-ihrem-ursprung-filtern.png?classes=shadow)

-If you have enabled the "Moderate comments" option, you can check new comments in the comment management before they appear on the website.
-In this way, you can prevent spam attempts, for example.
+If you have enabled the "Moderate Comments" option, you can check new comments in the comment manager before they appear on the website.
+This will help you to prevent spam attempts, for example.

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_comments first last block">